u591316/dat110-project1-startcode/README.md

 ## DAT110 - Project 1: Socket Programming and RPC middleware

 The tasks related to this project will be part of the lab exercises in the next two weeks.

-The project was introduced in the lectures and two videos: one introducing the project and one introducing RPC is available on Canvas.
+The project will be / has been introduced in the lectures and two in videos: one introducing the project and one introducing RPC is available on Canvas.

 ### Organisation

 The project is to be undertaken in **groups of 2-4 students**.

 You are strongly encouraged to use the DAT110 Discord server throughout the project if you encounter issues or have questions related to the project.
+The labs can also be used to obtain help.

 The deadline for handing in the project can be found in Canvas.

 ### Overview

-The project builds on socket programming and network applications, and aims to consolidate important concepts in the course: layering, services, protocols, headers, encapsulation/decapsulation, remote procedure calls (RPC), and marshalling/unmarshalling.
+The project builds on socket programming and network applications, and aims to consolidate important concepts covered in the course until now: layering, services, protocols, headers, encapsulation/decapsulation, remote procedure calls (RPC), and marshalling/unmarshalling.

 The end-goal of the project is to implement a small IoT system consisting of a temperature sensor application, a controller application, and a display application.
 The controller is to request the current temperature from the temperature sensor and then request the display to show the temperature.

 The overall system is illustrated below.

 ![](assets/markdown-img-paste-20200124152600673.jpg)

 At the very base, the communication between the three applications is to be based on the TCP transport service using sockets.
-For programming convenience we want to implement the application using a distributed systems middleware abstraction called remote procedure calls (RPC).
+For programming convenience, we want to implement the application using a distributed systems middleware abstraction called remote procedure calls (RPC).

-One **key advantage** of RPC as an abstraction mechanism is that we can program the networked application using what seems to be ordinary method calls even if the body of the method is in fact executed on a remote machine.
+One **key advantage** of RPC as an abstraction mechanism is that we can program the networked application using what seems to be ordinary (local) method calls even if the body of the method is in fact executed on a remote machine.
 With the RPC middleware in place, the main loop of the controller can be implemented as follows:

 ```java
 for (int i = 0; i<N;i++) {